 For students who are learning clinical skills or preparing for their OSCE examinations or their Apprenticeship End Point Assessments, we are also providing small group practical skills training under strict social distancing and PPE requirements.
 View our video to learn how we’re keeping our students and staff safe in centre:

-We offer veterinary nurse apprenticeship training from centres across the UK, with courses starting throughout 2021.
+We offer veterinary nurse apprenticeship training from centres across the UK, with courses starting throughout the year.
 If you’re interested in recruiting a veterinary nursing apprentice, register your interest below to download our guide!